Frequently Asked Questions

 CMHA delivers community programs, services, and resources to help people living with mental illness, as well as preventing mental ill-health and promoting positive mental health and resilience.

 CMHA identifies and responds to Canada’s most pressing mental health priorities on both a national and grassroots level.
-At a national level, they push for nationwide system and social change.
-At a community level, millions of people in Canada rely on CMHA’s extensive grassroots presence for mental health programs and services.
+At a national level, they push for nationwide systemic and social change.

 Is my donation tax deductible?